 - ASUS users can download the MyASUS BIOS update utility from the ASUS support site.

 - ACER users can go here.
 Enter your Serial Number/SNID or search for your product by Model, select BIOS/Firmware, and click the Download link for the file you want to download.

 - Lenovo users can use the Lenovo System Update Tool.

 - HP users can use the bundled HP Support Assistant.

-Once you complete the manual update of the BIOS/firmware on your system, the Windows 10 upgrade block notification should now be removed.
-Consequently, you can now proceed with the upgrade process again and the process should complete successfully allowing you to take full advantage of the next version of Windows 10.
+Once you complete the manual update of the BIOS/firmware on your system, the Windows 11/10 upgrade block notification should now be removed.
+Consequently, you can now proceed with the upgrade process again and the process should complete successfully allowing you to take full advantage of the next version of Windows.

-Users trying to install Windows 10 2004 have been facing this screen and hence this post.
+Users trying to upgrade or install Windows have been facing this screen and hence this post.